DevMountain/learn-git/README.md

 ****If you see a typo or something that could be said more clearly, make a pull request.
 This goes for all the repositories and projects we do.****

+###Learning Objectives.
+* After finishing this repository you should feel comfortable with the following list, if you're not, ask your mentor for more help.
+*understand and be able to use the command line for
+  - creating a folder
+  - creating a file
+  - editing a file
+  - changing directories
+*understand what Git and Github are and how they fit into the web app landscape
+  - be able to Fork a repo and know it’s purpose
+  - be able to clone a repo and know it’s purpose
+  - be able to add, commit, and push files to github
+  - understand how to use github in a group setting
+  - know how to create an upstream to master
+  - be able to handle merge conflicts
+  - be able to minimally manage vim to escape merge conflict messages
+  - know how to make a Pull Request
+  - be able to pull changes from the master repo